kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 - Basic functionality
 1. Enable `CPUManagerPolicyAlphaOptions` feature gate and `strict-cpu-reservation` policy option.
 2. Create a simple pod of Burstable QoS type.
-3. Verify the pod is not running on the reserved CPU cores.
+3. Verify the pod is not using the reserved CPU cores.
 4. Delete the pod.